Exploration of Hepatitis B Virus Infection Dynamics through an Intracellular Model: Global sensitivity analysis of model parameters

 \section{Global sensitivity analysis of model parameters}

-Because of uncertainties in experimental data used in the estimation of model parameters, the accuracy of outputs of a mathematical model related to specific biological phenomena becomes frequently poor.
-Many authors now focus on local sensitivity analysis (LSA), which is the examination of the impacts of one parameter while holding the others fixed at their estimated values.
-However, LSA does not offer complete necessary information about the uncertainty and sensitivity of the concerned parameter.
-In this case, global sensitivity analysis (GSA) performs well and can clearly describe the contributions of each model parameter irrespective of the role of other parameters.
-The GSA is a statistical technique which is used to study the sensitivity of parameters of a system or of a mathematical model.
-Various methods are used to study the global sensitivity analysis, such as Sobol indices, Fourier amplitude sensitivity test, partial rank correlation coefficient (PRCC).
-In this study, Latin hypercube sampling-partial rank correlation coefficient (LHS-PRCC) method is applied to the model \eqref{simplified model}.
-This method is well-explained in the article of Marino et al. \cite{2008_marino_methodology}.
+Because of uncertainties in the experimental data used in the estimation of model parameters, the accuracy of outputs of a mathematical model, related to specific biological phenomena becomes frequently poor.
+Most of the studies generally focus on local sensitivity analysis (LSA).
+However, LSA does not provide the complete necessary information about the uncertainty and sensitivity of the concerned model parameters.
+In this case, global sensitivity analysis (GSA) performs well and can clearly describe the contributions of each model parameter irrespective of the roles of other parameters.
+The GSA is a statistical technique, which is used to study the sensitivity of parameters of a system or of a mathematical model.
+Various methods are used for the global sensitivity analysis, such as Sobol indices, Fourier amplitude sensitivity test, partial rank correlation coefficient (PRCC).
+In this study, Latin hypercube sampling-partial rank correlation coefficient (LHS-PRCC) method is applied.
+This method is well-explained in the article of \citet{2008_marino_methodology}.
 In this method, PRCC values can provide relevant useful information.
-PRCC can also aid us in determining the most influential set of parameters for achieving specific objectives in elimination of disease.
+PRCC can also aid us in determining the most influential set of parameters to achieve specific objectives in the elimination of this disease.